barlaug/TTT4275-Classification-of-IRIS-MNIST/README.md

 By Edvard Vedeler and Eirik Runde Barlaug.

 ## Installation
 You must have Python and pip installed.
-To install the required extention packages, run the following commands:
+To install the required libraries, run the following commands:
 ```
 pip install tensorflow
 pip install keras
 pip install sklearn
 ```
-And, if not already installed:
+And, if not already installed, run:
 ```
 pip install pandas
 pip install numpy